Skip to content

 • Export directly to YouTube, TikTok, Instagram

-We tested Premiere Rush’s color tools against mobile competitors.
-It consistently produced more professional-looking results, especially for outdoor footage with challenging lighting.
-According to Adobe’s official documentation, Rush includes 15 preset color profiles that automatically adjust for different lighting conditions.
+Premiere Rush’s color tools stand out against most mobile competitors, especially for outdoor footage with challenging lighting.
+According to Adobe’s official documentation, Rush includes preset color profiles that automatically adjust for different lighting conditions.

 • Time to complete basic edits (trim, add text, apply filter)